-On the street, Dexedrine often goes by a number of different street names.
-These might include:
+On the streets, amphetamine drugs like Dexedrine may go by a number of different street names.
+The DEA reports that some of those names include:

 What is Dexedrine abuse?
 That is the question that is on almost everyone’s mind once they start feeling as though their Dexedrine use might be becoming a problem for them.
 Dexedrine abuse refers to the use of Dexedrine outside of a doctor’s prescription.
 For some people, this means using the drug without any type of prescription.
 For others, it means taking more of their prescribed drug than they should.
 Both are problematic, and both behaviors can lead to an addiction.

 It’s important to recognize that the abuse window of Dexedrine use doesn’t have to be very long.
 This is a very potent drug, and it’s one that can cause an addiction relatively quickly once abuse has started.